hrithiqball/local-my/.github/pull_request_template.md

 ### Description

-- [] run build on local and passed
+- [ ] run build on local and passed
+- [ ] build does not exceed 500kb